Thiago099/SKSE-Menu-Framework-SDK/README.md

 ## Instalation

-Install both mods from the `Mods` folder with your favorite mod manager, but only enable the right one from the build you are doing.
+Install both mods from the `Mods` folder with your favorite mod manager, but only enable the right one for the build type you are doing.
 The DEV version is only for debug build, using the wrong version will probably cause a ctd when the menu is open.

 Put the contents of the part two on your skyrim root folder